8Vikca/bachelor-thesis/README.md

 ## Backend

 Build any .NET Core sample using the .NET Core CLI, which is installed with the .NET Core SDK.
 Then run `dotnet build` command from the CLI in the directory of any sample.
 These will install any needed dependencies, build the project, and run the project respectively.
+Run `dotnet ef database update` to update LocalDb.

 ### Launch application